Air, Hotel & Car

 Most of the major attractions in the Orlando area are located along a ten-mile stretch of Route 4 southwest of the city.
 The Disney World Resort Complex is situated along Route 4 ten miles southwest of downtown.
 Universal Studios Orlando is located just 5 miles southwest of downtown.
 SeaWorld, WetnWild, plus many other attractions, numerous hotels, hundreds of restaurants and several shopping malls are all located along Route 4 between those two giant theme parks.
 Check our Orlando Tourist Map to view the locations.

 Walt Disney World Travel Information

 The Walt Disney World Resort Complex is immense.
 With over 40 square miles (100 square km.) of land, it is the size of a small country or at least a province.
 It contains four major theme parks.
 Each of them is equivalent in size to the Disney parks located in California, France or Japan.
 The complex also contains two water parks and its own Downtown Disney shopping area.
-Disney World Tickets can be procured at a discount by using an authorized and contracted ticket broker.
 There are also five golf courses, twenty-three themed hotels, hundreds of restaurants, several shopping centers, a vast sports complex, and a wide variety of additional entertainment.
 Camping is available at their Fort Wilderness Resort.
 We have more travel information on our Walt Disney World and Disney Tips pages that you’ll want to read before finalizing your Orlando vacation plans.

 Best Orlando Attractions